awsdocs/amazon-s3-developer-guide/doc_source/IndexDocumentSupport.md

    For step\-by\-step instructions, see [How Do I Upload Files and Folders to an Amazon S3 Bucket?](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/upload-objects.html) in the *Amazon Simple Storage Service Console User Guide*\.

 1. \(Optional\) Upload other website content to your bucket\.

+Next, you must set permissions for website access\.
+For more information, see [Setting permissions for website access](WebsiteAccessPermissionsReqd.md)\.
+You can also optionally configure an [error document](CustomErrorDocSupport.md), [web traffic logging](LoggingWebsiteTraffic.md), or a [redirect](how-to-page-redirect.md)\.